pkfan/search-query-string/README.md

 # search-query-string
-you can easily use following functions to partse url search query to javascript object
+you can easily use following functions to parse url search query to javascript object

 OR

-Object to url search query string
+javascript Object to url search query string

 ```javascript